Emerich Juettner: Response from the media

 In 1949, American journalist St. Clair McKelway wrote a series in The New Yorker about several different crimes.
 McKelway covered Juettner's story in a three-part series detailing counterfeiting in America and Juettner's life and scheme, later developing his story into a book.
 Entitled Annals of Crime, the series was combined with several comics and illustrations.

 Legacy

 Former Secret Service Director James Maloney blamed Juettner for the rise in counterfeiting incidents in the United States.

-In popular culture

 Mister 880

 The life of Emerich Juettner inspired the 1950 comedy-drama film Mister 880, directed by Edmund Goulding and starring Burt Lancaster as the Secret Service agent in charge of the investigation and Edmund Gwenn (in a supporting role) as the character based on Juettner.
 The film was based on St. Clair McKelway's article on Juettner.
 Juettner attended the premier of the film.
 Gwenn won a Golden Globe Award and was nominated for an Academy Award for his performance in Mister 880.
 Ultimately, Juettner made more money from the release of Mister 880 than he had made by counterfeiting.